 1/2 cup (125 ml) half and half or sour cream (optional)

 Preheat the oven to 450°F. Spread the tomatoes and peppers (if using) cut-side

 up on a foil-lined rimmed baking sheet, drizzle with oil and sprinkle with salt and pepper.
 Roast for 30 minutes, or until soft and starting to turn golden on the edges.

-3. Remove from the heat and using a handheld immersion blender, purée the soup right in the pot.
+Remove from the heat and using a handheld immersion blender, purée the soup right in the pot.
 (Alternatively, process it in a blender in batches until smooth.)
-Blend in the cream, if you’re using it, and serve topped with sour cream or pesto.
+Blend in the cream, if you’re using it, and serve topped with sour cream, pesto or a sprig of thyme.